electron/electron/docs/development/README.md

 [Electron's `build-tools`](https://github.com/electron/build-tools) automate much of the setup for compiling Electron from source with different configurations and build targets.

-If you would prefer to build Electron manually, see [build instructions](build-instructions-gn.md).
+If you would prefer to build Electron manually, see the [build instructions](build-instructions-gn.md).

 Once you've checked out and built the code, you may want to take a look around the source tree to get a better idea of what each directory is responsible for.
 [Source code directory structure](source-code-directory-structure.md) gives a good overview of the purpose of each directory.